intro-to-text-analysis-F23/syllabus/README.md

         - Yu, Xiaoyan, Shiyong Wu, Wei Chen, and Mingxi Huang.
 "Sentiment Analysis of Public Opinions on the Higher Education Expansion Policy in China." _SAGE Open_ 11, no. 3 (July 1, 2021): 21582440211040776.[ https://doi.org/10.1177/21582440211040778](https://doi.org/10.1177/21582440211040778).
             - "This study looks at public opinions on the higher education expansion policy that was specifically implemented by China's government to navigate graduate employment difficulties against the impact of COVID-19."

-**Week 11 (): Text analysis: Term Frequency-Inverse Document Frequency (TF-IDF)**
+**Week 10 (11/8): Text analysis: Term Frequency-Inverse Document Frequency (TF-IDF)**

-For our final course content week, we will learn about term frequency-inverse document frequency, often abbreviated TF-IDF.
+This week, wee will learn about term frequency-inverse document frequency, often abbreviated TF-IDF.
 TF-IDF is a text analysis method that builds off word frequency but it more specifically tries to identify the most distinctively frequent and significant words.

 - Topics covered:
     - What is TF-IDF?